 Seedling care after thinning plants

-Once I have them potted up I water them well.
-I let them sit in the tray beneath and let them soak up the overrun.
+Once you have them potted up water them well.
+Let them sit in the tray beneath and let them soak up the overrun for about half an hour.
+Then pour off the excess water if there is any.

 So what seeds did you start this year?